HuskyHacks/ShadowSteal/README.md

 # ShadowSteal | CVE-2021-36934
 Pure Nim implementation for exploiting CVE-2021-36934, the SeriousSAM Local Privilege Escalation (LPE).
-Nothing fancy, basically just a wrapper for PowerShell copy, but does save some time if you're triaging vulnerable hosts.
 Not OPSEC safe.... yet ;).
 I do not claim credit for the discovery of this exploit.

 ## Quick Start
 ```